 The surname Herbster was first found in Bavaria, where the name was anciently associated with the tribal conflicts of the area.
 Early records include a Marquart Herbst, in Würzburg in 1220 and a Nitsche Herbist, on record in Liegnitz in 1372.
 They branched into many houses, and their contributions were sought by many leaders in their search for power.

-Important Dates for the Herbster family
+Early History of the Herbster family